jithinsivadas7/jithinsivadas7/readme.md

 ### Here's what I do:

-- Build websites and applications
+- Full-stack development with PHP and JavaScript
 - Use frameworks like Laravel & CodeIgniter
 - Create interactive interfaces with React and Vue.js
 - Host websites on cloud services like AWS and Digital Ocean